G-GameDev/g-gamedev.github.io/_unreal/enums.md

 # What are Enums?
 Enums in Unreal (and for that matter in most development languages or platforms) are a way of grouping a bunch of possible choices together under one ‘thing’.
-That ‘thing is usually considered to be a ‘type’, in a similar way that a class you define is a type, and that int, and bool are types provided by the language or platform.
+That ‘thing is usually considered to be a `type`, in a similar way that a class you define is a type, and that `int`, and `bool` are types provided by the language or platform.
-For example, you can define an enum called BasicFruit, with entries for Apple, Banana, and Tomato.
+For example, you can define an enum called `BasicFruit`, with entries for Apple, Banana, and Tomato.
-If you then declare a variable of type BasicFruit, you are saying that only one of those 3 things is a valid ‘value’ for that variable.
+If you then declare a variable of type `BasicFruit`, you are saying that only one of those 3 things is a valid ‘value’ for that variable.

 We might be making a game with different kinds of enemies, and create an enum declaring them like so: